gparonitti/cordova-plugin-supersonicads-mediation-admob/README.md

-# AdColony for Supersonic Ads Mediation Platform
+# AdMob for Supersonic Ads Mediation Platform
 Add support for [AdMob](https://www.google.com/admob/) in [Supersonic Ads](https://www.supersonic.com/) mediation platform to your Cordova app.

 ## How do I install it? ##